• Nothing Found

 Convenience

-Taking a taxi from JFK to Times Square is by far the most hassle-free option, allowing you to avoid waiting times, changeovers and busy public transport.
+Taking a taxi from JFK to Times Square is by far less hassle than public transportation options.
+In a taxi, you can avoid long waiting times, changeovers, and busy public transport.
 The ride is door-to-door and allows you to sit back and enjoy your journey through one of the most famous cities in the world.

 Best times to travel: